-A complete guide of how the Greek wedding traditions are still relevant to couples getting married in the UK and other diaspora countries, respecting their heritage in a contemporary way.
+A complete guide of how the Greek wedding traditions are still relevant to couples getting married in the UK, the US and other diaspora countries, respecting their heritage in a contemporary way.

 There are numerous traditions that come in stages with every stage having its own process, meaning, and symbolisation according to customs and religion rituals.
 It’s no wonder that, although a couple can follow as many rituals as they want, the majority of Greek weddings follow most of the traditions.
 Passing on our valuable heritage, one way or another, is important, and we all feel it deep in our souls.